avelino/awesome-go/README.md

 - [golang-ifood-sdk](https://github.com/arxdsilva/golang-ifood-sdk) - iFood API SDK.
 - [golangci-lint](https://github.com/golangci/golangci-lint) – A fast Go linters runner.
 It runs linters in parallel, uses caching, supports `yaml` config, has integrations with all major IDE and has dozens of linters included.
 - [golines](https://github.com/segmentio/golines) - Formatter that automatically shortens long lines in Go code.
-- [GoLint](https://github.com/golang/lint) - Golint is a linter for Go source code.
 - [GoPlantUML](https://github.com/jfeliu007/goplantuml) - Library and CLI that generates text plantump class diagram containing information about structures and interfaces with the relationship among them.
 - [goreturns](https://sourcegraph.com/github.com/sqs/goreturns) - Adds zero-value return statements to match the func return types.
 - [gostatus](https://github.com/shurcooL/gostatus) - Command line tool, shows the status of repositories that contain Go packages.
 - [lint](https://github.com/surullabs/lint) - Run linters as part of go test.
 - [php-parser](https://github.com/z7zmey/php-parser) - A Parser for PHP written in Go.
+- [revive](https://github.com/mgechev/revive) – ~6x faster, stricter, configurable, extensible, and beautiful drop-in replacement for `golint`.
 - [staticcheck](https://github.com/dominikh/go-tools/tree/master/cmd/staticcheck) - staticcheck is `go vet` on steroids, applying a ton of static analysis checks you might be used to from tools like ReSharper for C#.
 - [testifylint](https://github.com/Antonboom/testifylint) – A linter that checks usage of [github.com/stretchr/testify](https://github.com/stretchr/testify).
 - [tickgit](https://github.com/augmentable-dev/tickgit) - CLI and go package for surfacing code comment TODOs (in any language) and applying a `git blame`to identify the author.